josephamcdonald/NewzyNZ/README.md

 ### New Zealand "Newzys!"

-Newzy NZ is based upon the Newsy news app!
+Newzy NZ is based upon the Newsy app!

 ## Getting Started

-Obtain your developer API key from The Guardian and reference it inside your global gradle.properties file. i.e. apiKeyTheGuardian="your api key here"
+Obtain your developer API key from The Guardian and provide it in the app settings.

 (https://open-platform.theguardian.com/access/)